 Albuquerque, NM 87131

-To provide personal, professional, and academic enrichment amongst its participants, staff, and community at large.
-Through personalized mentoring, tutoring and advisement, CAMP will strive to aid in developing skills necessary to achieve post-secondary education.
-CAMP will provide student participants the tools to successfully complete their first year at the university by means of academic, social and financial support, and creative activities and events.
-Partnerships with university programs will ensure that all CAMP participants completing their first year of college will be transitioned into programs that will continue to support them
+To provide personal, professional, and academic enrichment for its scholars, staff, and community at large.
+Through personalized mentoring, tutoring and advisement, CAMP will guide its participants in developing practical skills necessary to attain a baccalaureate degree and beyond.
+CAMP will provide scholars with the tools to help them successfully complete their first year at the university by means of academic, social and financial support.
+In collaboration with university departments, CAMP will ensure that CAMP scholars have every opportunity to transition into programs that will continue to support them after their first year of college.